October 27: Today in Royal History

 Unofficial Royalty: Helena of Nassau, Princess of Waldeck and Pyrmont

-October 27, 1914 – Death of Prince Maurice of Battenberg, grandson of Queen Victoria, killed in action during World War I at Zonnebeke, Ypres, Belgium; buried at the at Ypres Town Commonwealth War Graves Commission Cemetery in Ypres, Belgium
+October 27, 1914 – Death of Prince Maurice of Battenberg, grandson of Queen Victoria, killed in action during World War I at Zonnebeke, Ypres, Belgium; buried at the Ypres Town Commonwealth War Graves Commission Cemetery in Ypres, Belgium

 Unofficial Royalty: Prince Maurice of Battenberg